FaroukY/FaroukY.github.io/_pages/project.md

   Comprehensive survey of the entire ML+CO field.
 Covers learning to branch, learning to cut, end-to-end neural solvers, algorithm selection.
 Good starting point for finding a project in this space.

 ---

-## Deliverables

-### 1. Proposal (1 page max)

-Due: **April 3 2026**

-A **short** document covering:
-- **Problem.** What are you working on and why is it interesting?
-- **Approach.** Which track?
-What will you implement or compare?
-- **Baselines.** What will you compare against?
-- **Data.** What benchmarks or datasets will you use?
-- **Timeline.** Rough plan for the remaining weeks.

-You don't have to have everything ready; just a solid-ish plan.
-Things can go wrong (it's okay!), just keep us updated if your plan changes.

-Submit as a PDF on Gradescope.

-### 2. Final Submission

-Due: **May 18 2026**

-Two components:

-**Report (5 pages max, PDF).** Use any reasonable format (LaTeX preferred).
-The report should include:
-- **Introduction.** What problem are you solving and why?
-- **Background.** Brief summary of the relevant method(s) from class or the paper you are implementing.
-- **Method.** What did you build?
-Describe your implementation, any design choices, and any deviations from the original paper (if applicable).
-- **Experiments.** Compare your method to baselines.
-Include tables or plots of runtime, solution quality, or other relevant metrics.
-Describe your experimental setup (hardware, solver versions, instance sizes).
-- **Discussion.** What worked?
-What did not?
-What surprised you?
-Be honest.
-- **References.**

-**Code (GitHub link, optional but strongly encouraged).** If you implemented new algorithms or ran experiments:
-- Include a `README.md` explaining how to navigate the code and reproduce results.
-- Code should be clean enough for someone else to run.

-Submit the report on Gradescope.
-Include the GitHub link in the report.

 ## Grading Rubric